 Kakani is one of the historical stations of the DMG-DASE collaboration.
 A first station was deployed there on March the 27th

 1980.
 In the aftermath of the Gorkha earthquake, a broadband station was installed, complementing the historical short period z component ZM500 station.
-The broadband seismic signals at that station were telemetered since then and archived at NSC.
+The broadband seismic signals at that station were telemetered since then.

 Continuous GNSS time series were acquired at 3 stations in the framework of the DASE-DMG collaboration since November 1997.
 The permanent GNSS monuments were installed on a transect of the Himalayan range at the longitude of Kathmandu.
 These historical stations (Gumba - GUMB, Daman-DAMA and Simra-now SIM4) were complemented later by more than 20 stations deployed by Caltech (PI.
 JP Avouac) within the framework of the Nepal Geodetic GPS Network (NGGN).
 In the meantime, the 3 historical DASE-DMG stations were maintained and upgraded on regular basis to insure the homogeneity of the NGGN network.

 The last major upgrade date back from the aftermath of the Gorkha-2015 earthquake.
 The three Trimble NetR9 stations are now integrated in the seismic network telemetry to Kathmandu.